FoalTS/foal/docs/packages/authentication.md

 # @foal/authentication

 This package is dedicated to authentication and authorization.
+You'll find a complete example at the end of the page.

 ## Authentication